Music of the Streets of Rage series: Streets of Rage

 When Streets of Rages development began in 1990, Koshiro was influenced by electronic dance music, or club music, specifically techno and house music, and wanted to introduce those sounds to chiptune and video game music.
-Many tracks also have a warm, Caribbean quality, and the soundtrack shows the influence of contemporary R&B and hip hop music; Yuzo Koshiro said that he was influenced by black music, which was growing together with house and techno, so he "naturally began to think about taking them all in."
-He was particularly influenced by "the swinging rhythms that characterized breakbeats," especially the "ground beat" (used in Ippu-Do's "Sail On" in 1983, Soul II Soul's "Keep On Movin'" in 1988, and Enigma's "Sadeness" in 1989) which inspired "The Street of Rage" title track.
+Many tracks also have a warm, Caribbean quality, and the soundtrack shows the influence of contemporary R&B and hip hop music; Yuzo Koshiro said that he was influenced by black music, which was growing together with house and techno, so he "naturally began to think about taking them all in".
+He was particularly influenced by "the swinging rhythms that characterized breakbeats", especially the "ground beat" (used in Ippu-Do's "Sail On" in 1983, Soul II Soul's "Keep On Movin' in 1988, and Enigma's "Sadeness" in 1989) which inspired "The Street of Rage" title track.
 Other artists who influenced him include Black Box, Maxi Priest and Caron Wheeler around the time of composing.

 The soundtracks for the Streets of Rage series were composed using then outdated PC-88 hardware alongside Koshiro's own original audio programming language.
 According to Koshiro: "For Bare Knuckle I used the PC88 and an original programming language I developed myself.
 The original was called MML, Music Macro Language.
 It's based on NEC's BASIC program, but I modified it heavily.
 It was more a BASIC-style language at first, but I modified it to be something more like Assembly.
-I called it ‘Music Love'.
+I called it 'Music Love'.
 I used it for all the Bare Knuckle Games."
 The soundtrack versions of the tracks use the NEC PC-88's Sound Board II (Yamaha YM2608) sound chip rather than the Sega Mega Drive's Yamaha YM2612 chip.

 He said the most important element in recreating club music sounds for the games was to emulate the timbre and percussion sounds of Roland's rhythm machines (the most famous models being the TR-606, TR-707, TR-808, and TR-909), stating that "it wouldn't be an exaggeration to say that that sound defined the genre."
 In order to achieve this, he used the YM2612 sound chip's 8-bit PCM channel in conjunction with the other FM synthesis channels, with the Roland TR-909's kick and snare sounds sampled by the PCM, while the FM synth replicated the metallic sounds, hi-hat, and cymbal.
 He also replicated other percussion sounds such as the conga using detailed FM synth and MML programming.
 Beyond percussion, he also simulated the "unique, piercing" sounds of the Roland TB-303, an analog synthesizer that remains the most widely used bass synthesizer in club music (particularly acid and psychedelic music).
 He stated that it took "a good deal of painstaking work to recreate the sound of analog synths on FM synth, which lacks filter circuits, but I accomplished it using the same programming techniques as with the rhythm section."

-GamesRadar considers the soundtracks to have some of the best video game music ever composed.
+Brett Elston of GamesRadar considers the soundtracks to have some of the best video game music ever composed.